spectrocloud/librarium/docs/docs-content/clusters/pcg/manage-pcg/migrate_pcg.md

 API pivot.

 The cluster's PCG reference point is stored in the Palette management plane's internal database.
 You can retrieve a cluster's PCG reference point by using the Palette API endpoint `GET /v1/spectroclusters/:uid`.
-The resonse payload's `metadata.annotations.overlordUid` field contains the ID of the PCG that deployed the cluster.
+The response payload's `metadata.annotations.overlordUid` field contains the ID of the PCG that deployed the cluster.

 ```json hideClipboard {5}